AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 Login to the Aviatrix Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Open a browser and navigate to https://<Controller Public IP address>/.
-Once authenticated, click on `Transit VPC` in the left navigation bar.
+Once authenticated, click on `Transit Network` in the left navigation bar.

-Follow the steps below to set up Transit VPC network.
+Follow the steps below to set up Transit Network.

 1. Launch a Transit Gateway